chickenandpork/demo-renovate-update-toolchains/README.md

 load("@bazel_tools//tools/build_defs/repo:http.bzl", "http_archive")
 load("//:lib/json.bzl", "json_bzl")

-# We use bazel_skylib for unittestting but it's not significant to this example
+# We use bazel_skylib for unittesting but it's not significant to this example

 # generates a virtual repository with:
 # file: @versions_yq//:json.bzl defining YQ object that wraps attachments.json as a bazel dict